We solve the main questions related to taxes in Spain

 If you are a resident in Spain, you will be taxed for your worldwide income and will be obliged to file income tax returns.

-Also, there are advantages of being fiscally resident in Spain especially when applying the Inheritance Taxes.
+Also, there are advantages of being a fiscal resident in Spain especially when applying the Inheritance Taxes.

 - Income from work (paid employment, pensions).